UKJDC represents the views of junior doctors across the UK to the government, royal colleges and educational bodies.

 Each committee has a few routes to becoming an elected member.
-In the case of JDC UK, these are:
+In the case of UKJDC, these are:

-- Seats/term - every year, 37 members are elected from the 16 regional junior doctor committees in the UK for a one-session term.
+- Seats/term - every year, elections on UKJDC from the junior doctor committees in the devolved nations take place for the following seats:

-- Eligibility - all voting members of the regional JDC are eligible to stand and vote in these elections.
+- Eligibility - all junior doctor* voting members of NIJDC, SJDC or WJDC are eligible to stand and vote in this election.

-- Seats/term - every year, 8 members are elected to JDC UK from the ARM elections for a one-session term.
+- Seats/term - every year, elections for 8 seats on UKJDC take place for a one-session term.